mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *government "help" to business is just as disastrous as government persecution... the only way a government can be of service to national prosperity is by keeping its hands off.*
+> *yesterday is not ours to recover, but tomorrow is ours to win or lose.*

 </div>
 <!-- quote-end -->